olesku/eventhub/README.md

 ## Authentication

 When authentication is enabled Eventhub require every client to authenticate with a HS256 JWT token.
 The JWT token specifies which topics a client is allowed to publish and subscribe to.
-The token has to be hashed with the ```JWT_SECRET``` your Eventhub instance is configured with so it can be verified by the server.
+The token has to be hashed with the ```jwt_secret``` your Eventhub instance is configured with so it can be verified by the server.

 Authentication token is sent to the Eventhub server either through the `Authorization` header or the ```auth``` HTTP query parameter.